auino/php-telegram-bot-library/README.md

 curl -F "url=$WEBHOOKURL" -F "certificate=$SSLCERTIFICATEFILE" https://api.telegram.org/bot$T/setWebhook
 ```

+If you have an already valid SSL certificate, ignore the `$SSLCERTIFICATEFILE` parameter and set `$REGISTERSELFSIGNEDCERTIFICATE = false`.

 If you need to delete the registed webhook, you can set `$DELETEEXISTENTWBHOOK = true` inside of the `install.php` file and run it.

 ### Instructions ###